PGA Perceptions

 2016 Q3 Report

 Perhaps the most significant Q3 development for the PRC domestic aviation industry was the issuance of CAAC Internal Rule #96 dated August 29, 2016 governing the process for market entry by new startup airlines (hereinafter "the Rule").
+The report explains why internal policy changes can raise the bar for new entrants and, in turn, affect capacity growth and aircraft placement assumptions.
+For investors and lessors, this matters because fewer viable start-ups can reduce the number of credible counterparties for certain aircraft types.
+It is also a clear example of how regulatory process can create or remove liquidity in the secondary market.

 Open 2016 Q3 Report (PDF)